vaclav-kasal/quanti-webserver/roles/self-signed-cert/README.md

 Role for debian 10 and ubuntu 18.04.

 For secure connect to the site import generated file self_signed_ca_cert into your browser.
 You can do it in settings -> search for keyword "cert" and look for import Certificate Authority(CA).
+After import you need to restart browser.

 Requirements
 ------------